For thoughts that arrive before they are ready to be organized.

 Naya is a calm place to put them down before they disappear.

-Scattered thoughts are fragments — half-ideas, reminders, voice notes, things you meant to return to — arriving faster than you can hold or file them.
+In plain terms.
+Scattered thoughts are fragments: half-ideas, reminders, voice notes, things you meant to return to, arriving faster than you can hold or file them.
 The problem is not disorganization; it is that each fragment needs somewhere safe to land before it disappears.
 Naya captures them without taxonomy and keeps the context around each one.

 The problem is not that the thought is scattered.
 The problem is that most tools make you organize it too early.